ProcessMaker/modeler/README.md

 # Compile the app and start a local development server
 npm run serve

-# Create a production build of the app
-npm run build

-# Compile the app to be distributed as an npm package
+# Create a production build of the app to be distributed as an npm package
 npm run build-bundle

 # Report and fix ESLint errors